theengs/gateway/docs/use/use.md

 ```

 ## MQTTtoMQTT decoding
-Messages sent to the subscribe topic can be used for decoding BLE data and will be published to the publish topic.
+Messages with BLE data sent to the subscribe topic are decoded, and the result is published to the publish topic.
 This allows for offloading the decode operation from other devices, such as an ESP32, to enhance performance.

 The data sent to the topic is expected to be formatted in JSON and MUST have at least an "id" entry.